stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ```

 Notes:
-- We provide the a convenience `MockReferenceFactory` implementation that also initialises by-reference types to reduce the amount of boiler-plate required.
+- We provide a convenience `MockReferenceFactory` implementation to reduce the amount of boiler-plate required.
-- The use of the default method in the Vulkan API is a little dodgy but it allows us to easily use this mock implementation.
+- The use of the default method in the Vulkan API is a little dodgy but it allows us to easily use the mock implementation.

 This allows us to mock the creation of any by-reference values as required, for example: